 7.1 Grievance Initiation.

-7.1.3 In the event that a grievance is received, the receiving officer shall convene a Grievance Board, hereinafter called the "Board."
+7.1.2 Formation of a Grievance Board.
+The Society has no standing committee charged with grievance matters.
+In the event that a grievance is received that is not deemed reasonable for the Managing Director of the IEEE Technical Activities Board to address, the receiving officer shall convene a Grievance Board, hereinafter called the "Board."
 Generally, the Board shall be comprised of at least three members of the AdCom, to be appointed by the receiving officer.
 No member of the Board shall have had prior involvement with the grievance situation.
 The Chair shall be determined by concurrence of the members.
 With the agreement of all parties involved, the Board can be augmented as needed in order to add members with expertise on the subject matter of the grievance, prior mediation experience, and other relevant factors.

-7.1.4 Action of the Grievance Board.
+7.1.3 Action of the Grievance Board.

 220.127.116.11 Determination of Validity.
 The Board shall first determine that the grievance is or is not a valid grievance as related to Society business or actions.
 If the Board determines that the grievance is unrelated to said business or actions, and hence, invalid, it shall be vacated and due written notice shall be given to the grievant.

 18.104.22.168 Mediation.
 If the grievance is determined to be related to Society business or actions, and hence, valid, the Board shall determine to the best of its ability if the grievance is amenable to resolution through mediation.
 If this determination is affirmative, one or more members of the Board will meet with the parties in a mutually agreed upon manner, either directly as feasible, through conference calls, or by other electronic means, to resolve the grievance.
 The work of the Board shall remain confidential throughout the entire mediation process.
 At the successful conclusion of the mediation process, the Board shall send a confidential report to the President and the parties involved.

 8.2 General Standing Committee Operations.